 Returning from Boston, Mr. Henry completed his clinical training in London working in several large tertiary centres including St Andrew’s Centre, Broomfield, Chelmsford, The Royal Free NHS Foundation Trust and Great Ormond St Hospital.
 He culminated his training with a dedicated Microsurgical Fellowship at Imperial College Healthcare NHS Trust and an Aesthetic Fellowship undertaken in London.
 He attained his FRCS (Plast) in 2014 and achieved specialist registration in plastic, reconstructive and aesthetic surgery in 2016.

 Mr. Henry has published comprehensively within the plastic surgery literature, and is actively involved in training young surgeons and students at Imperial College.
 He is a regular faculty member on the Imperial FRCS (plast) revision course and the Imperial Cadaveric Flap & Microsurgery Course.

 His broad training and fellowships in microsurgical reconstruction and cosmetic surgery have enabled him to develop special interests within plastic surgery – these include; breast reconstruction, facial reanimation & head and neck microsurgery as well as breast, face and body contouring & rejuvenation procedures.

-Miss Hunter supports the major trauma centres on call for lower limb trauma and visits Hammersmith Hospital to aid with complex wound repair; she is proud of maintaining the high quality expected at the Trust and enjoys working holistically with patients.
+As a consultant at Imperial, he also supports the major trauma centre on call for lower limb trauma as well being responsible for setting up a bespoke breast reconstruction clinic at The West Middlesex University Hospital.
+He is proud of maintaining the high quality expected at the Trust and enjoys working holistically with patients and other specialties.